JTaisey389/reading-notes/class102.md

 2. The green waves in the wind
 3. I am on an island

-### This feater is both an H2 header, and a table of contents refrence
+### This feature is both an H2 header, and a table of contents refrence
 - [Code_102_Refrence_Markdown](class102.md)
 - [Coders Computer](coderscomputer.md)